Ant-OSS-Utility-Set/github-growth-hack/README.md

 git clone https://github.com/seeflood/github-weekly-statistics.git
 ```

-1. Modify the configuration items in `src/index.js` as you like
+1. Modify the configuration options in `src/index.js`

 ```javascript
 // Modify these configuration items as you like